 Better ranking in Google

-Is Responsive Design Really Necessary in Your Case?
+Is Responsive Design Really Necessary in Case?

 Step 1.
-Analyze your competitors.
-Just browse the websites of your main competitors and check whether they are using responsive layout.
+Analyze competitors.
+Just browse the websites of main competitors and check whether they are using a responsive layout.
 If yes, they probably have solid reasons to do that, and you also should consider such an option.
 You can check any website mobile responsive design using already mentioned service Screenfly.